niklas/niklas.github.com/source/_posts/2012-02-22-arranged-marriage-between-draper-and-rjs.markdown

 end
 {% endcodeblock %}

-The significant part here is the `page` object, which magically geerated Prototype-JS for us.
+The significant part here is the `page` object, which magically generated Prototype-JS for us.
 But over time, RJS became deprecated.
-I did not follow the procedings, so I do not know the reasons.
+I did not follow the proceedings, so I do not know the reasons.
 Maybe it tempted to pinch the MVC layer a little bit too much (Controller example above) or with the rise of [jQuery](http://jquery.com/) (yeah!) it lost its primer target.
 Or there was to much magic involved.